10 Feb 2023

 It is crucial to mention the compensation details.
 Waiver of compensation is commonly seen in a media release form.
 However, the effect of the clause depends on the drafting because one may derive income in different forms (e.g. commission and royalties).
 Releasees should stipulate the forms of compensation clearly in the media release form.
 You may wish to include:

-‘The Releasor hereby waive the right to any compensation, including but not limited to any royalties, arising from the use of the video and photos. ‘
+‘The Releasor hereby waives the right to any compensation, including but not limited to any royalties, arising from the use of the video and photos. ‘

 As a rule of thumb, there is greater clarity for both parties if the exact forms of compensation can be provided in the media release form.
 As a result, they can avoid future disputes as to terms.

-Releasees are also concerned with how long they can use the images and videos for.
+Releasees are also concerned with how long they can use the images and videos.
 While releasees can stipulate a definite time period, it may be safer to say the media release form can continue indefinitely.
 This gives the releasee greater leeway for possible future commercial opportunities.

 Please refer to the following sample clause: